One Day School: Education outside the classroom

-In these shorter sessions, we spend time in the bush or on the farm, down by the water and by the fire.
+In these shorter sessions, we spend time in the bush or on the farm, down by the water or by the fire.
 There is a mixture of free play, exploration and small group activities.
-Children have the opportunity to nurture their connection to the land, learn real-life skills and in time, allow them to feel at home in the natural world.
+Children have the opportunity to nurture their connection to the land, learn real-life skills and, in time, allow them to feel at home in the natural world.

 Time: 10 - 2pm

 Location: Living Springs Farm Park

 1st - 21st Sept; 20th Oct -1st Dec

 In this programme, children build on their experience at Little Guardians to find the fire that keeps them ignited 'Ahi Kā'.
 They use their senses to explore their world through the seasons and the elements while developing knowledge about their local environment (farm, sea and bush).